 First, we enter all details associated with the hardware problem in Radtrack.
 This provides us visibility to the status of your issue.

 Then, we generate an RMA with the hardware manufacturer.
 This includes tracking and processing all the information related to the RMA.
 We record the RMA number, file copies of applicable shipping documents where the device is to be sent to for repairs, and update you on your hardware issue.

 Depending on the details of the contract, a turn-around for a repair may be in two days, to as many as five days.
 We have visibility with the manufacture on the status of these RMA’s.
 All this history is helpful to ensure timely and efficient completion of the issue.
 Plus, we make sure you’re updated with each step of the process.

 Finally, when a repair has been completed, we provide you with a document generated by the repair tech explaining the repairs performed.
 We also give you the return-shipping tracking numbers.

-Should you have questions on the status of the repairs, or have any additional issues to be added to the RMA effort, Radley Support has a direct line to a number of resources with our hardware partners.
+Should you have questions on the status of the repairs, or have any additional issues to be added to the RMA effort, Radley Support has a direct line to a number of resources with our hardware partners, including Honeywell and Zebra Technologies.
 Plus, we have our own internal history of the repair tasks.

 Even you’re not sure of the status of maintenance contracts on devices, we can check on those with nothing more than a serial number.
 In addition, our office management team ensures when contracts are set to expire, you’re given ample notice and an opportunity to renew maintenance on them.
 Again, it’s a total team effort—and one we’re proud to be a part of.